thirdweb-example/connect-embed-next/README.md

   NEXT_PUBLIC_THIRDWEB_CLIENT_ID=...
   ```

-- If you want to test the Example #2 ( Connect + Enforce Authentication )
+- If you want to test the Example #2 ( Connect + Enforce Authentication ), You will need to set below mentioned environment variables in the `.env.local` file as well

   - set the `THIRDWEB_AUTH_PRIVATE_KEY` to the admin private key you want to use for Auth
   - Set `NEXT_PUBLIC_THIRDWEB_AUTH_DOMAIN` variable to the domain you want to use for Auth.